emgervais/minishell/README.md

   <h1>Minishell</h1>

   <h2>Description</h2>
   <p>Minishell is a simple shell program developed as part of a project.
-It functions as a basic command-line interpreter, providing users with a prompt to enter commands and execute them.</p>
+It functions as a basic command-line interpreter, providing users with a prompt to enter commands and execute them.
+A mini recreation of bash.</p>

   <h2>Features</h2>
   <ul>